Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Pendulum Waves.md

 James Flaten and Kevin Parendo have mathematically modelled the collective motions of the pendula with a continuous function.
 The function does not cycle in time and they show that the various patterns arise from aliasing of this function—the patterns are a manifestation of spatial aliasing (as opposed to temporal).
 Indeed, if you've ever used a digital scope to observe a sinusoidal signal, you have probably seen some of these patterns on the screen when the time scale was not set appropriately.
 You could talk about sampling and trying to guess the pattern if you know about this.

 You can also talk about Reset times, after t seconds we're back to where we started and the system has reset, this is an important part of Markov chains and other probabilistic results, if the system resets (or regenerates).
 This means we can treat parts of the process as independant statistically.
-It could be used to simulate quantum revival.
+It could(??) be used to simulate quantum revival.
 So here you have quantum revival versus classical periodicity!
 Quantum revival is when we complete a full period of the system wave function, something which often takes a long time - but not always, when components of the superposition have equal spacing in frequency!

 **Coupled Pendulums**
 You want to hang the string between two fixed boxes and then try swinging various pendulums, you'll notice as there weakly coupled you can occasionally get other pendulums to also swing due to them having resonant periods.